Chouhartem/cryptpad-blog/posts/Most-Secure-CryptPad-Usage.md

 We nevertheless defend against a _honest-but-curious_ (i.e., passive) server.
-The section assumption is thus that the server plays according to the rules, but could try to interfere sensitive data by simply sniffing on all received data. <!-- I wouldn't expect the audience to know what "sniffing" entails, maybe we can give an example of what such a server could learn from encrypted data -->
+The section assumption is thus that the server plays according to the rules, but could try to interfere sensitive data by simply monitoring and reading all received data.
 This scenario includes the possibility that a third-party gets access to the server and can see all data and logs.
 CryptPad already defended against such an adversary in the past when